Roles and Responsibilities of Audiologists

 Auditory brainstem response (ABR) and otoacoustic emissions (OAEs) are appropriate physiologic measures for screening the newborn population.
 Both are noninvasive and available in automated versions that are easily utilized by trained hospital staff.

-Both ABR and OAE technologies will miss delayed-onset hearing loss, mild hearing loss, or hearing loss that is only present at isolated frequencies; and both ABR and OAE responses are affected by outer or middle ear dysfunction.
-That is, when a transient middle ear condition is present, both will likely result in a "failed" screen.
-Both OAE and ABR screening reflect physiologic processes within the auditory system and identify hearing loss most accurately from 2k to 4kHz.
+Both ABR and OAE technologies will miss delayed-onset hearing loss, mild hearing loss, or hearing loss that is present only at isolated frequencies.
+Both ABR and OAE responses are affected by outer or middle ear dysfunction.
+When a transient middle ear condition is present, both technologies will

-Automated technologies (those that determine pass/fail or pass/refer) do not require interpretation.
-Automated screening equipment often has test parameters set by the manufacturer, and, therefore, different equipment may yield different screening results (New York State Department of Health, Early Intervention Program, 2007).
+Automated technologies (those that determine pass/refer) do not require interpretation.
+Automated screening equipment often has test parameters set by the manufacturer, and, therefore, different equipment may yield different screening results (New York State Department of Health, Early

-Even if diagnostic (i.e., non-automated) technology is used and an audiologist is interpreting the results, procedures in the nursery are limited to screening (pass/fail).
-Equipment used should be calibrated and maintained according to manufacturer's specifications.
+Even if diagnostic (i.e., nonautomated) technology is used, and an audiologist is interpreting the results, procedures in the nursery are limited to screening (pass/refer).
+Equipment that is used should be calibrated and maintained according to the manufacturer's specifications.

-Most automated equipment presents click stimuli at 35 dB nHL at a rate of 30-37/s.
+Most automated equipment presents click stimuli at 35 dB nHL at a rate of 30-37 clicks per second.
 If the equipment allows a choice of stimulus levels, the screening program audiologist can adjust to lower click levels.

-For automated ABR or AABR, manufacturers use their own proprietary stopping rule, based on a template comparison or statistical algorithms.
-Most instrumentation does not allow for operators to change the stopping rule criteria.
+For automated ABR (AABR), manufacturers use their own proprietary stopping rule, based on a template comparison or statistical algorithms.
+Most instrumentation does not allow operators to change the stopping rule criteria.